sourcegraph/about/content/blogposts/2024/gp-how-to-generate-unit-tests-with-svelte.md

 There!
 It works as expected and the test passes.

 ## Automating unit tests

-Let’s face it, sometimes all we want to do is write the code for a particular functionality and see it work on a browser without worrying about writing tests.
+Let’s face it: sometimes, all we want to do is write the code for a particular functionality and see it work on a browser without worrying about writing tests.
 We’ve all been there.
-Luckily, [Cody](https://sourcegraph.com/cody), an AI code assistant comes to the rescue!
-Cody has a feature to generate a unit test, all you need to do is highlight the code you want to generate a unit test for and allow Cody to do its job.
+Luckily, [Cody](https://sourcegraph.com/cody), an AI code assistant, comes to the rescue!
+Cody has a feature to generate a unit test.
+All you need to do is highlight the code you want to generate a unit test and allow Cody to do its job.
 The great news is that it doesn’t just generate unit tests for Svelte components but also for all other languages!
 Let’s see how it works.
 We can go ahead and create a simple “Guess the number” game in Svelte:

 ```javascript
  <script>